arrow-kt/arrow-website/content/docs/learn/resilience/retry-and-repeat.md

 A common demand when working with actions is to retry or repeat them when (adverse) certain circumstances happen.
-Usually, the retrial or repetition does not happen right away; rather, it is done based on a policy.
-For instance, when fetching content from a network request, we may want to retry it when it fails, using an exponential backoff algorithm, for a maximum of 15 seconds or 5 attempts, whatever happens first.
+Usually, the retrial or repetition does not occur immediately; instead, it is done based on a policy.
+For instance, when fetching content from a network request, we may want to retry it when it fails using an exponential backoff algorithm for a maximum of 15 seconds or 5 attempts, whatever happens first.

 :::info Additional context for this pattern